Connect with others who understand.

 • “I’m having pain in my ear into my jaw and nothing’s helping.”

-• “Jaw and ear pain and my entire upper back will spasm as well as my neck.”
+• “Jaw and ear pain, and my entire upper back will spasm as well as my neck.”

-• “...
-My throat is hurting and I can’t really open my mouth because my jaw is so inflamed.”
+• “My throat is hurting, and I can’t really open my mouth because my jaw is so inflamed.”

-Others say that the jaw pain is accompanied by headaches and sometimes trouble maintaining balance.
+Others say the jaw pain is accompanied by headaches and sometimes trouble maintaining balance.
 “I have TMJ in my jaw,” one member shared.
 “My balance has not been great either.
 I never related that before, but my hubby says I walk into him while walking but don’t mean to.”

 What Causes Jaw Pain in Ankylosing Spondylitis?